 - Offences created by the Act

-Could impact whether your application is approved.
+this could potentially impact whether your application is approved.
 Once you have declared your relevant offences, your application will be passed to a Chief Police Officer, who will investigate and decide.

 You can apply for a Basic DBS check yourself, which is the level of check required as part of the personal licence application process.

-There are other DBS checks that you cannot request yourself; however, these are not required for this particular application.
+There are other DBS checks that you cannot request yourself, however, these are not required for this particular application.